lambdista/enumeratum/README.md

 ### Play 2

-The `enumeratum-play` project is published separately and gives you access to various tools to help you avoid boilerplate in your Play project.
+The `enumeratum-play` project is published separately and gives you access to various tools to help you avoid boilerplate in your Play project. (for Play 2.4.x support, use versions <= 1.3.7)

 The included `PlayEnum` trait is probably going to be the most interesting as it includes a bunch of built-in implicits like Json formats, Path bindables, Query string bindables,